Icradle-Innovations-Ltd/StockSignalPro/USER_GUIDE.md

 **Q: Why don't I see any strong recommendations sometimes?**
 A: Not all market conditions exhibit clear cyclical patterns.
 During periods of market transition or when influenced by external events, cycles may be weak or conflicting, resulting in low-confidence or hold recommendations.

+**Q: How is the market sentiment analysis performed?**
+A: Market sentiment is analyzed by processing financial news articles and market reports.
+The system identifies bullish, bearish, and neutral keywords and phrases to determine the overall market mood.
+This analysis is presented as a sentiment gauge with a numeric value between 0 (extremely bearish) and 100 (extremely bullish).

+**Q: How often is the market sentiment updated?**
+A: Market sentiment analysis is performed when you visit the Market Sentiment page.
+Each analysis uses the latest available news and market information at that time.

+**Q: How accurate is the sentiment analysis?**
+A: Market sentiment analysis provides a general indication of market mood based on news and information available at the time of analysis.
+Like all sentiment indicators, it should be used as one of several tools in your decision-making process, not as a standalone predictor of market movements.

 ### Technical Questions

 **Q: What format should my CSV file be in?**